 to work on the EU Strep project CARP (Correct and Efficient Accelerator

 Programming), funded by the European Union.
+Other partners in the

-Within the context of the CARP project, the PhD student will work in
+Within the context of the CARP project, the PhD student will work

 - requirements analysis for accelerator programming